Dylan-J-Henderson/Abl2Java/README.md

 ## Configuration

-All configuration is handled via the `.env` file.
-The defaults work out of the box:
+Configuration is currently hardcoded at the top of `abl2javaconverter.py`:

 | Variable | Default | Description |
 |---|---|---|